matason/symfony-certification/certification.md

 Only GET requests are cached.

-The [HTTP vary header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) can be sent by a server in responses to indicate that
+The [HTTP vary response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Vary) determines how to match future request headers to decide whether a cached response can be used rather than requesting a fresh one from the origin server.
+It is used by the server to indicate which headers it used when selecting a representation of a resource in a content negotiation algorithm.
 ### [Content negotiation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation)
 > In HTTP, content negotiation is the mechanism that is used for serving different representations of a resource at the same URI, so that the user agent can specify which is best suited for the user (for example, which language of a document, which image format, or which content encoding).